lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 ===================
 The final parameters used for this tutorial are:

-.. csv-table:: Table Title
+.. csv-table:: Final Tutorial 1 Parameters
-   :file:
+   :file: Tutorial_1_Final_Parameters.csv
    :widths: 30, 70
    :header-rows: 1